snehilvj/dmc-docs/docs/dash4/dash4_components.md

 Dash 4 components inside this container will follow the Mantine color scheme and update automatically when the theme changes.

-### Example 1: A Mix of DMC and Dash 4 Components
+### Example 1: dcc.Dropdown

-This example shows how a styled Dash 4 component works well with DMC inputs (`NumberInput`, `DatePickerInput`) in grids or forms.
+This example shows how a `dcc.Dropdown` works well with other DMC inputs in grids or forms.

+The Dash 4 `dcc.Dropdown` supports virtualization, which renders only the visible options instead of the entire list.
+This improves performance and responsiveness when working with large data sets.
+It also includes a search input and Select all / Deselect all buttons inside the dropdown menu.
+When `multi=True`, it displays a count of selected items, preventing the input from resizing as selections grow.

-Use `dmc.InputWrapper` to add elements like `label`, `description`, and `error` to components such as `dcc.Dropdown`, making them consistent with DMC inputs.
+The `dmc.InputWrapper` is used to add elements like `label`, `description`, and `error` to the `dcc.Dropdown`, making it consistent with the other DMC inputs.
 The `htmlFor` prop links the label to the component for focus and accessibility.

 .. exec::docs.dash4.dropdown

-### Example 2: Slider
+### Example 2: dcc.Slider

+The `dcc.Slider` includes optional numeric input fields and automatic mark generation based on range and width.
+There is also an option for a vertical slider.

 This example shows the `dcc.Slider` styled with a Mantine theme.